Ways to Vote

 Absentee Ballot Application (Read completely)

 Voters can download and print an Absentee Ballot Application (PDF) from the Secretary of State’s website or request an application from the Board of Elections Office.

-A request for an absentee ballot may be received no earlier than 180 days prior to any election.
+A request for an absentee ballot may be received no earlier than 78 days prior to date of the primary or election, or runoff election.
 No reason is required when requesting a ballot by mail.
-The last day an absentee ballot can be mailed to a voter is the Friday prior to the election.

 The request for an absentee ballot must be in writing and include the following:

 - Date of birth